kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 - Insufficient quota
 - Readiness probe failures
 - Image pull errors
+- Failed to create/delete pod

 See the [Kubernetes API Conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) for more information on status conditions

-Because of the number of changes that are involved as part of this effort, we are thinking of a phased approach where we introduce these conditions to DaemonSet controller behind a featuregate flag first in one release and then make similar changes to StatefulSet controller.
+Because of the number of changes that are involved as part of this effort, we are thinking of a phased approach where we introduce these conditions to DaemonSet controller behind a featuregate flag first in one release and then make similar changes to ReplicaSet and StatefulSet controller.
 This also needs some code refactoring of existing conditions for Deployment controller.

+#### Available
+Kubernetes marks a ReplicaSet, StatefulSet as `available` when number of available replicas reaches number of replicas.
+- This could be confusing in ReplicaSets a bit since Deployment could get available sooner than its ReplicaSet due `maxUnavailable`.
+- Available replicas is alpha feature guarded by StatefulSetMinReadySeconds gate in StatefulSets, but the value defaults to ReadyReplicas when the feature gate is disabled so using it shouldn't be an issue.

+Kubernetes marks DaemonSet as `available` when `numberUnavailable` or `desiredNumberScheduled - numberAvailable` is zero.

+#### Batch Workloads Conditions: Waiting & Running

+Batch workloads behaviour does not properly map to the other workloads that are expected to be always running (eg. `Progressing` condition and its behaviour).
+- Jobs are indicating a `Failed`/`Complete` state in a standalone condition compared to `Progressing` condition in other workloads.
+- `.spec.activeDeadlineSeconds` variable, is similar to `progressDeadlineSeconds`, but does not have a default value.
+  It also resets on suspension, so its behaviour is a bit different.

+Kubernetes marks a Job as `waiting` if one of the following conditions is true:

+- There are no Pods with phase `Running` and there is at least one Pod with phase `Pending`.
+- The Job is suspended.

+Kubernetes marks a Job as `running` if there is at least one Pod with phase `Running`.

+This KEP does not introduce CronJob conditions as it is difficult to define conditions that would describe CronJob behaviour in useful manner.
+In case the user is interested if there are any running Jobs, `.status.active` field should be sufficient.

 ### Risks and Mitigations